We may earn affiliate commissions for the recommended products. Learn more.

 The best free VPNs for Linux – shortlist

-The best free VPNs for Linux have advanced security features, blazing-fast network speeds, numerous server locations, and the latest encryption technology.
-But finding the right one is tricky, so we’ve tested 41 VPNs and ranked these 5 free VPNs as the best for Linux.
+The best VPNs for Linux have advanced security features, blazing-fast connection speeds, numerous servers, and strong encryption.
+As finding the right one is tricky, we’ve tested 41 VPNs and then selected only the 5 best free VPNs for Linux.

 best vpn for windows